Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Coupon discount amount was improperly displayed on checkout results page for products with variations.
 - Additional functionality added for addons.
 - Various minor improvements and bugfixes.
+- Minimum PHP version requirement is set to PHP 5.6

 = 2.0.22 =
 - New Stripe API is now enabled by default on fresh new plugin installation.